garvk/mcp-postgresql-agent-hack/README.md

 ## Usage

-The client can be run with the following command structure:
+The client can be run in two modes:

+1. Command Line Interface:
 ```bash
 uv run client.py <path-to-mcp-server> <database-url>
 ```